xdividr/dreamcloud-docs/styleguide.rst

 "We, us, our" (tone)
 ^^^^^^^^^^^^^^^^^^^^

-This isn't a rule, but a choice we enforced on all articles.
-When we launched the wiki cleanup project in January 2015, we asked management what they preferred in terms of tone, as in the following
-example:
+When refering to DreamHost, do not use the word "we", use "DreamHost" instead.

-"*Dreamhost* recommends you always create a backup of your website."
+"*DreamHost* recommends you always create a backup of your website."

 Vs.

 "*We* recommend you always create a backup of your website."

-We were instructed to use the third person throughout the knowledge base, so anytime we saw 'we/us/our' we changed it to "DreamHost".

 What tone do I use in technical documentation?
 **********************************************

 Be warm, professional, clear, and direct.
-Avoide hyperbolic, overly casual, and wordy content, which can distract the reader from accomplishing a goal.
+Avoid hyperbolic, overly casual, and wordy content, which can distract the reader from accomplishing a goal.

 Is humor acceptable?